SHRHarry/Memory-Leak-Inspector/README.md

 ## Installation

-Assuming a fresh Anaconda distribution with Python 3.8, you can install the dependencies with:
+- Assuming a fresh Anaconda distribution with Python 3.8, you can install the dependencies with:

 ```sh
 cd Memory-Leak-Inspector
 pip install -r requirements.txt
 ```

+- To install PostgreSQL and Grafana, please checkout the [INSTALL.md](https://github.com/SHRHarry/Memory-Leak-Inspector/INSTALL.md) file

 ## Run without environment (pyinstaller)